Mozart: D Major Piano Sonata K576: Transcribed For Cello

 FIRST MOVEMENT: Allegro (“The Hunt” or alternatively “The Trumpet”)

 What an exciting, energetic, high-intensity (and demanding) movement this is.
-With its hyperactive leaping, racing and jumping we could easily imagine large sections of it as circus music for acrobats, jugglers, clowns or even monkeys.
+With its hyperactive leaping, racing and jumping we could easily imagine large sections of it as circus music to accompany acrobats, jugglers, clowns or even monkeys.
 Often it is as though the two hands of the pianist are chasing each other at top speed through an obstacle course.

 1. Cello Part: EDITED